inf16nyu/home/labs/README.md

 ### What do I need to run the notebooks?

 * Install [Anaconda Python](https://www.continuum.io/downloads).
-(This is a version of python that comes prepackaged with many scientific computing libraries saving you the trouble of dealing with dependencies.
-It does not affect your system python and can be uninstalled by deleting the directory and removing the addition of the directory to your PATH environment variable.)
+(This is a version of python that comes prepackaged with many scientific computing libraries (numpy/scipy/scikit-learn) saving you the trouble of dealing with installing each one separately and dealing with dependencies.
+It does not affect your system python and can be uninstalled easily)
 * Go to the directory where the ipython notebooks are located and run ``ipython notebook``.
-This will open the ipython notebook in a browser.
+This will run an ipython server on your local machine and open a browser tab that connects you to the ipython server (typically running on
+``localhost:8888``
-* If there are additional packages required for a specific lab, Ill point them out as we go along.
+* If there are additional packages required for a specific lab, they will be pointed out as we go along.

 ### Some useful links